 At Cotteridge Primary School we follow the programmes of study for individual subjects as outlined in the National curriculum in England: primary curriculum 2014.
 An overview of how these subjects are taught at Cotteridge can be found below.

-A topic based approach is used for the teaching of non core subjects like history, geography, art and design with the school using units from the International Primary Curriculum (IPC) to guide the learning journey.
+A topic based approach is used for the teaching of non-core subjects like history, geography, art and design.
 The whole school curriculum topic map shows the topic titles for each year group whilst a more in depth look at the curriculum for each term can be found on class pages.

 English teaching and learning involves the four elements of English: Speaking, Listening, Reading and Writing.
 At Cotteridge School we want our children to become: